Online Adversarial Knowledge Distillation for Graph Neural Networks: Related works

 \subsection{Knowledge distillation}

-Knowledge distillation was initially introduced by \cite{hinton2015distilling}, where the predictions of an over-parameterized model are regarded as teacher knowledge for the lightweight student training.
-To further enhance the performance, subsequent works attempted to align feature maps from intermediate layers \cite{romero2014fitnets,zagoruyko2016paying,chen2020cross} or align sample relations based on their representations from the penultimate layer \cite{passalis18learning,park19relational}.
-To circumvent the pretraining step for obtaining a large teacher model, online knowledge distillation provides a more economic solution by simultaneously training a group of student models and encouraging each student to distill from other peers \cite{zhang2018deep,lan2018knowledge,chen2020online}.
+Knowledge distillation is a model compression technique which aims to boost the performance of a lightweight student model leveraging the 'dark knowledge' of a over-parameterized teacher model.
+The first work of knowledge distillation is introduced by \citep{hinton2015distilling}, which regards the prediction of teacher model as knowledge and transfers it to student model using Kullback-Leibler (KL) divergence.
+To further enhance the performance, subsequent works attempted to align feature maps from intermediate layers \citep{romero2014fitnets, zagoruyko2016paying,chen2021cross,sepahvand2022teacher} or align sample relations based on their representations from the penultimate layer \citep{passalis18learning,park19relational,chen2022simkd}.
+To circumvent the pretraining step for obtaining a large teacher model, online knowledge distillation provides a more economic solution by simultaneously training a group of student models and encouraging each student to distill from other peers \citep{zhang2018deep,lan2018knowledge,chen2020online, zhang2022exploring}.
 The reason behind these works is that we can dynamically construct one or several ``virtual'' teacher(s) with higher accuracy to guide the student during training.
-The most straightforward way to obtain the ``virtual'' teacher(s) is to simply average the predictions of other peers \cite{zhang2018deep}, which is later improved by adaptively learning the weights through gate or self-attention mechanism \cite{lan2018knowledge,chen2020online}.
+The most straightforward way to obtain the ``virtual'' teacher(s) is to simply average the predictions of other peers \citep{zhang2018deep}, which is later improved by adaptively learning the weights through gate or self-attention mechanism \citep{lan2018knowledge,chen2020online}.
 Although online knowledge distillation has been extensively studied on CNNs, to the best of our knowledge, our work is the first attempt on GNNs.